2009 Jaipur fire: 2009 fire

-The fire was a major disaster in terms of deaths, injury, loss of business, property and man-days, displacement of people, environmental impact in Jaipur, the capital city of the Indian state of Rajasthan and a popular tourist destination.
-As per eyewitnesses having factories and hotels around Indian Oil's Sitapura (Jaipur) Oil Terminal they felt presence of petrol vapour in the atmosphere around 4:00 p.m. on 29 October 2009.
-Within the next few hours the concentration of petrol vapour intensified making it difficult to breathe.
+The fire was a major disaster in terms of deaths, injury, loss of business, property and man-days, displacement of people, and environmental impact within Jaipur, the capital city of the Indian state of Rajasthan and a popular tourist destination.
+As per eyewitnesses with factories and hotels around Indian Oil's Sitapura (Jaipur) Oil Terminal, they felt the presence of petrol vapour in the atmosphere around 4:00 p.m. on 29 October 2009.
+Within the next few hours the concentration of petrol vapour intensified, making it difficult to breathe.
 The Ayush Hotel in the vicinity of the terminal asked all its guests to vacate the hotel to avert any tragedy.
-Adjacent to the terminal wall was the workshop of Morani Motors (P) Limited where as per eyewitnesses cars parked on the roof top were thrown up into the air to about 10 feet and 35 new Hyundai brand cars were completely destroyed.
+Adjacent to the terminal wall was the workshop of Morani Motors (P) Limited where, per eyewitnesses, cars parked on the rooftop were thrown up into the air to about 10 feet and 35 new Hyundai brand cars were completely destroyed.
 The police, civil administration and fire emergency services were oblivious to the situation developing in the Indian Oil Terminal.

-Around half past six the staff in the terminal who had contained the leak and flow of petrol panicked and reported the matter to nearby Sanganer Sadar Police Station.
-Within the next 30 minutes the local police chief and District Collector were on the spot along with the terminal's general manager, but with no plan to deal with the situation.
-The nearby industries, which were running second shifts, were cautioned to vacate the area.
+Around half past six, the staff in the terminal who had contained the leak and flow of petrol panicked and reported the matter to nearby Sanganer Sadar Police Station.
+Within the next 30 minutes, the local police chief and District Collector arrived in the area along with the terminal's general manager, but with no plan to deal with the situation.
+The nearby industrial workers, which were running second shifts, were cautioned to vacate the area.

-At 7:35 p.m. a huge ball of fire with loud explosion broke out engulfing the leaking petrol tank and other nearby petrol tanks with continuous fire with flames rising 30–35 m and visible from a 30 km radius.
-The traffic on adjacent National Highway No.12 was stopped leading to a 20 km long traffic jam.
+At 7:35 p.m. a huge ball of fire and a loud explosion broke out, engulfing the leaking petrol tank and other nearby petrol tanks with continuous fire, with flames rising 30–35 m and visible from a 30 km radius.
+The traffic on adjacent National Highway No.12 was stopped, leading to a 20 km long traffic jam.
 The Jaipur International Airport is just 5 km away from the accident site.

 Both the army and experts from Mumbai were employed on 30 October 2009 to contain the fire in the Sitapura Industrial Area.
 The district administration disconnected electricity and evacuated nearby areas to limit the damage.

 The fire still raged on 31 October.
 By then, the accident had already claimed eleven lives and seriously injured more than 150 people.
 The District Administration and Indian Oil Corporation had no disaster management plan to deal with this kind of calamity.
 The local fire officers were ill-equipped to deal with fire accidents of this magnitude.
-They remained onlookers and no efforts were made to breach the terminal wall to get closer to kerosene and diesel tanks to cool them with water jets.
+They remained onlookers, and no efforts were made to breach the terminal wall to approach the kerosene and diesel tanks to cool them with water jets.

 The fire was blamed on non-observance of normal safety procedures.
-The depot fire raged for 11 days, killed 11 people in all and resulted in losses worth Rs 2.80 billion.
+The depot fire raged for 11 days, killed 11 people, and resulted in losses worth Rs 2.80 billion.